ssinha2103/leads_dashboard/README.md

 The ingestor tracks per-file hash, size, and timestamps in `SourceFile`; it only re-processes when the file content changes.

+Google Drive Ingest

+If you prefer to share a Google Drive link (file or folder) instead of committing data locally, the app can download, ingest, and clean up automatically.

+- One-time on boot via `.env`:

+  - `INGEST_ON_START=1`
+  - `INGEST_GDRIVE_URL=https://drive.google.com/file/d/<id>/view` (or a folder link)
+  - Optional: `INGEST_GLOB=all` (default), e.g. `**/*.csv`

+On startup, Django will use `ingest_gdrive` to download to a temporary subfolder under `data/`, extract archives if needed, ingest into Postgres, and then clean up the temporary files.
+The `data/` folder is already in `.gitignore`, so nothing is added to the repo.

+You can also run it manually inside the web container:

+`docker compose exec web python manage.py ingest_gdrive --url "<gdrive_link>" --glob all`

 Explore UI

 - Explore at http://localhost:8000/leads/